NullMode/vim/README.md

 This compilation was simply made so I can quickly git clone my personal vim settings onto newly installed machines.

+## Overriding
+Like some but not all of the config?
+You can override settings but creating a **.my.vimrc** in your user's home directory (_my_vimrc on Windows in the same folder as _vimrc). - NEEDS TESTING

 ## Requirements
 * git
 * pip